 OSH and Work System Design

 Health is described, according to WHO principles, as a state of complete physical, mental and social well-being and not merely the absence of disease or infirmity.
 Promoting workers health is prevention of disease and combating risks.
 Measures are conductive, when optimising physical and mental activity at work through work system design, promoting more healthy diets, and protecting cognitive and emotional well-being at work.
-Health risk assessment should take severity of the effects as well as health effects into account.
-Relevant risks are those that can basically be identified, significant risks are those that actually lead to injury or disease.
+Health risk assessment should take severity of the effects into account; short-term and long-term as well as for people directly or indirectly involved.
+Relevant risks are those that can basically be identified, significant risks are those that factually lead to impairment, injury or disease.